mongodb/specifications/source/retryable-reads/tests/README.rst

    a retryable error once.

-3. Create a client with ``retryReads=true`` that connects to the cluster, providing the two selected mongos-es as seeds.
+3. Create a client with ``retryReads=true`` that connects to the cluster, providing the two selected mongoses as seeds.

 4. Enable command monitoring, and execute a read command that is supposed to fail on both mongos-es.